-The Board recognises the importance of income to our shareholders and believes that a regular, sustainable dividend will help the Company to broaden the shareholder base and help to maintain the discount at reasonable levels.
+Rather than reliance on share buybacks to limit share price volatility, the Board believes that a regular, sustainable dividend will help the Company to broaden the shareholder base and help to maintain the discount at reasonable levels.
+The revised dividend policy, which will be put to shareholders at the forthcoming AGM for their approval, should improve the Company's appeal amongst investors.

-Chairman's Statement Continued